Spectral Inference under Complex Temporal Dynamics: Fourier Transforms

-\end{theorem} \begin{proof} See \cref{proof_thm_fourier}. \end{proof} The above theorem shows that if we select any $p$ elements from the canonical frequencies $\{2\pi j/n, j=1,\dots,n\}$ and $q$ well-separated points from the re-scaled time, the STFTs are asymptotically independent on the latter time-frequency grid.
-Moreover, the vector formed by these STFTs is asymptotically jointly normal.
+{where $\Phi(x)$ is the cumulative distribution function of the standard normal distribution.} \end{theorem} \begin{proof} See \cref{proof_thm_fourier}. \end{proof} The above theorem shows that if we select any $p$ elements from the canonical frequencies $\{2\pi j/n, j=1,\dots,n\}$ and $q$ well-separated points from the re-scaled time, the STFTs are asymptotically independent on the latter time-frequency grid.
+Moreover, the vector formed by these STFTs is asymptotically jointly normally distributed.